Differentially Private Substring and Document Counting with Near-Optimal Error

 Our full algorithm runs the algorithms given by Lemma~\ref{lem:pruning_epsdel}, Corollary~\ref{cor:heavypathroots_epsdel} and Corollary~\ref{cor:heavypaths_epsdel} in sequence with privacy parameters $\epsilon'=\epsilon/3$, $\delta'=\delta/3$, and failure probability $\beta'=\beta/3$.
 For a heavy path $p= v_0, v_1,\dots, v_{|p|-1}$ with root $r=v_0$, let $\approxcount_{\Delta}(\str{r},\setstr)$ be the approximate counts computed by the algorithm from Corollary~\ref{cor:heavypathroots_epsdel}, and let $\mathrm{sums}^*_p[i]$ be the approximate estimate of $\sum_{j=1}^i \diff_p(\setstr)[j]$.
 Then for any node $v_i$ on the path with $i>0$, we compute $\approxcount_{\Delta}(\str{v_i},\setstr)=\approxcount_{\Delta}(\str{r},\setstr)+\mathrm{sums}^*_p[i]$.
 Let $\alpha$ be the sum of the error bounds for Corollary~\ref{cor:heavypathroots_epsdel} and Corollary~\ref{cor:heavypaths_epsdel} which each hold with probability $1-\beta'$.
 We have $\alpha=O\left(\epsilon^{-1}\sqrt{\Delta\ell\ln(1/\delta)}\log(n\ell/\beta)\log \ell\right)$.
 As a final step, we prune $\candidatetrie$ by traversing the trie from the root, and for any node $v$ with $\approxcount_{\Delta}(\str{v_i},\setstr)<2\alpha$, we delete $v$ and its subtree.
 We return the resulting pruned trie $T^*$ together with approximate counts $\approxcount_{\Delta}(\str{v},\setstr)$ for every node $v \in T^*$.

 By the composition theorem (Lemma~\ref{lem:composition_theorem}), this algorithm is $(\epsilon,\delta)$-differentially private.
 By a union bound, all its error guarantees hold together with probability $1-3\beta'=1-\beta$.
-Thus, we get with probability $1-\beta$ a trie $T^*$, with the following properties: \begin{itemize} \item For each node $v\in T^*$
+Thus, we get with probability $1-\beta$ a trie $T^*$, with the following properties: \begin{itemize} \item By Corollaries~\ref{cor:heavypathroots_epsdel} and \ref{cor:heavypaths_epsdel}, for each node $v\in T^*$